Where to buy the Xbox series X: Restock updates from Currys, Argos and more

 Where is the Xbox series X in stock?

-Asda is continuing to accept new applicants for the Xbox All Access programme this morning, though we’ve heard reports that shoppers are completing registration only to find there’s no console waiting for them at the end of the process.
+It’s possible to apply to the Xbox All Access programme at Asda this morning, though we’ve heard reports that shoppers are completing registration only to find there’s no console waiting for them at the end of the process.

 The pay monthly scheme lets you spread the cost of the console over two years.
 There’s no up front payment, instead you pay £28.99 per month and you get two years of Game Pass Ultimate (worth £10.99 per month) included.
 Game Pass is a Netflix-style games-on-demand service giving you access to a library of over 100 games.

-Note: Update: The Xbox series X is in stock for customers at EE.
-Read on for more details.